 Who can use eRecording?

 Most eRecording concerns documents pertaining to the sale or transfer of personal property and real estate.
 Notices of settlement, tax liens, tax sales certificates, lis pendens, and IRS liens are also eligible for eRecording in accordance with local, state, and federal laws.
-As of May 2020, First Legal can provide eRecording services in Arizona and Nevada.
 Our system meets the security standards issued by the Property Records Industry Association (PRIA), ensuring your documents remain secure.

 Thanks for reading!
 If you enjoyed this article, let us know in the comments and feel free to share it on social media.
 If you have any questions about the eRecording process or its availability in your area, don’t hesitate to contact us!
 We’re here for you from File Thru Trial™.